 How successful a credit union is at making money affects its long-term survivability.
-A credit union can retain its earnings, boosting its capital cushion, or put them to work addressing problematic loans, potentially making the credit union better prepared to withstand economic trouble.
-Obviously, credit unions that are losing money are less able to do those things.
+Earnings can be retained by the credit union, expanding its capital cushion, or be used to deal with problematic loans, potentially making the credit union better prepared to withstand financial trouble.
+Conversely, losses reduce a credit union's ability to do those things.

-STEEL VALLEY scored 6 out of a possible 30 on Bankrate's test of earnings, falling short of the national average of 10.31.
+STEEL VALLEY scored 8 out of a possible 30 on Bankrate's test of earnings, coming in below the national average of 10.11.

 STEEL VALLEY had an earnings ratio of 0.00 percent in our test, better than the average for all credit unions, an indication that it's doing better than its peers in this area.